CNA Workers Comp Home Health Care in SW Fort Worth/Burleson, TX

 What is CNA workers' comp?

 CNA workers' comp refers to workers' compensation insurance policies underwritten by CNA Financial Corporation, one of the largest commercial insurers in the United States.
-CNA workers' comp provides benefits to employees injured on the job, including coverage for medical treatment, lost wages, and rehabilitation services.
-When a work injury requires home health care — such as skilled nursing, wound care, or personal care assistance — CNA workers' comp typically covers those services when they are medically necessary and properly authorized through the claims process.
+CNA workers' comp provides benefits to employees injured on the job — including coverage for medical treatment, lost wages, and rehabilitation services.
+When a work injury requires home health care such as skilled nursing, wound care, or personal care assistance, CNA workers' comp typically covers those services when they are medically necessary and properly authorized through the claims process.
+For injured workers in the SW Fort Worth and Burleson area, this coverage can be the difference between recovering at home with professional support and facing a lengthy stay in a skilled nursing facility.

 How do I contact workers' comp in Texas?

 The Texas Department of Insurance Division of Workers' Compensation (TDI-DWC) is the state agency that regulates workers' compensation in Texas.
-You can reach TDI-DWC at 1-800-252-7031 or visit their website at tdi.texas.gov/wc.
+You can reach TDI-DWC at 1-800-252-7031 or visit tdi.texas.gov/wc.
 For questions specific to your CNA claim, contact the CNA claims adjuster assigned to your case.
-If you need help navigating coverage for home health care, call BrightStar Care of Burleson directly at (817) 887-9919 — our team can help you work through the authorization process.
+If you need help navigating coverage for home health care, call BrightStar Care of Burleson directly at 817.290.9559 — our team will help you work through the authorization process and communicate with your adjuster on your behalf.

 Who handles workers' comp in Texas?

-Workers' compensation in Texas is administered at the state level by the Texas Department of Insurance Division of Workers' Compensation (TDI-DWC), which sets benefit rules, resolves disputes, and monitors insurance carriers and employers.
+Workers' compensation in Texas is administered at the state level by TDI-DWC, which sets benefit rules, resolves disputes, and monitors insurance carriers and employers.
 At the claim level, each injured worker's case is handled by a claims adjuster employed by or contracted through the workers' comp insurance carrier — in this case, CNA.
-The claims adjuster manages medical authorizations, income benefits, and return-to-work planning.
+The adjuster manages medical authorizations, income benefits, and return-to-work planning.
 Treating physicians, home health agencies, and other providers coordinate with the adjuster throughout the episode of care.
+Injured workers in the SW Fort Worth and Burleson area also have rights to dispute claim decisions through the TDI-DWC dispute resolution process.

 Does CNA workers' comp cover home health care after a hospital discharge?

 Yes.
-Home health care following a hospital stay is one of the most commonly authorized workers' comp home health benefits.
-When a worker is discharged from a facility such as Huguley Medical Center or Texas Health Harris Methodist Hospital Southwest following treatment for a work-related injury, the treating physician frequently issues a home health referral as part of the discharge plan.
+Home health care following a hospital stay is one of the most commonly authorized workers' comp benefits.
+When a worker is discharged from a facility such as Huguley Medical Center or Texas Health Harris Methodist Hospital Southwest after treatment for a work-related injury, the treating physician frequently issues a home health referral as part of the discharge plan.
 CNA reviews that referral for medical necessity and authorizes an appropriate home health agency to provide care.
-The sooner the referral and authorization process begins, the faster care can start at home.
+The sooner the referral and authorization process begins, the faster care can start at home — reducing recovery time and the risk of complications during the transition.

 What is the difference between a CNA and a home health aide for workers' comp purposes?

 A Certified Nursing Assistant (CNA) has completed a state-approved training and competency evaluation program and is listed on the Texas Nurse Aide Registry.
-CNAs perform personal care tasks — bathing, dressing, grooming, feeding, and ambulation — and may assist with some basic health monitoring tasks under RN supervision.
+CNAs perform personal care tasks — bathing, dressing, grooming, feeding, and ambulation — and may assist with basic health monitoring under RN supervision.
 A Home Health Aide (HHA) performs similar non-clinical personal care duties.
-Neither CNAs nor HHAs perform skilled nursing tasks; those are reserved for licensed nurses.
-For workers' comp home health cases involving clinical complexity, the distinction matters: BrightStar Care staffs both CNAs and licensed nurses, and all care is supervised by a Registered Nurse Director of Nursing, ensuring that the right level of care is delivered at every visit.
+Neither CNAs nor HHAs perform skilled nursing tasks — those are reserved for licensed nurses.
+For workers' comp cases involving clinical complexity, this distinction matters.
+BrightStar Care staffs both CNAs and licensed nurses, and all care is supervised by a Registered Nurse Director of Nursing, ensuring the right level of care is delivered at every visit.

 How quickly can home health care begin after CNA workers' comp authorization?

 In most cases, BrightStar Care of Burleson can begin care within 24 to 48 hours of receiving authorization from the CNA claims adjuster.
 If the case is urgent — for example, a worker has just been discharged from the hospital with an open wound requiring daily nursing visits — we will work to expedite the process and begin care the same day when authorization allows.
-Call us at (817) 887-9919 to start the process as early as possible.
+Call us at 817.290.9559 or fax referral documentation to 972.379.0555 to start the process as early as possible.

 What if my employer does not have workers' comp insurance in Texas?